Guest: Matt Florentino (Salty Crew)

 Hosts: Daniel Dahlin ([FISH]rx), El Charly, Luke Dean (Bait Slingers / Artemis Charters)

-Season 3 opened with Episode 113, recorded live on January 6, 2026, and focused on spinner baits in SoCal harbors, kayak strategy at the wall, and a few tackle details that most anglers overlook.
-Matt Florentino joined the crew to break down why spinner baits still produce, how to fish them in current, and why simple adjustments in drift, weight, and presentation still separate anglers who connect consistently from the ones who don’t.
+Season 3 opened with Episode 113, recorded live on January 6, 2026, and focused on spinner baits in SoCal harbors, kayak strategy at the wall, and the lunch break fishing mindset that keeps Matt Florentino sharp year-round.
+He joined the crew to break down why spinner baits still produce, how to fish them in current, and why simple adjustments in drift, weight, and presentation still separate anglers who connect consistently from the ones who don’t.

 In This Episode

-• Why rod length matters less than people think in tight harbor situations
+- Why rod length matters less than people think in tight harbor situations, making the case for 7’6″ and shorter

-• Paddle tail trimming for skirted jigs — using a bigger tail to get a slower, heavier thump
+- Paddle tail trimming for skirted jigs: cutting down a larger tail to get a slower, heavier thump

-• Spotty Bowl kickoff details and how to measure spotted bay bass correctly
+- Spotty Bowl kickoff details and how to measure spotted bay bass correctly, including the number one mistake anglers make covering the eye

 Why This Episode Matters